gold-angel-corp/gold-angel-corp/README.md

-- 👋 Hi, I'm @gold-angel-corp!
+- 👋 Hi!
+I'm @gold-angel-corp!
 A game developer focused on RPG.
 Please see my Wallpapers repository to know my works!
 There are a Gold Angel Sound Team which composer songs and sounds to games!
 I must to be real with you: I am not good composing songs but I'm trying my best!
 Wish me Luck!

 - 🌱 I’m currently learning GDScript, Game Design, Java (Oracle Corporation) and Pixel Art!